Increasing Awareness of Agent Banking to Improve Financial Inclusion in the Philippines

 The Challenge

 The Philippines offers a unique test for the potential of agent banking due to its scattered-island geography that makes it difficult for banks to provide services and foster financial inclusion to the last mile.
 Indeed, 11 percent of municipalities still lacked access to the formal financial system in 2023.
 While agent banking initiatives exist, introducing them to virgin markets can be difficult for many reasons.
 From the perspective of prospective agents, only a sufficient number of clients makes it worthwhile to become an agent.
 Prospective clients, on the other hand, may either be unaware or not sufficiently informed about the services.
 This can make it difficult to recruit and retain agents, which in turn may limit service availability.
 Current approaches to stimulate agent banking around the world rely on informing and raising awareness on both sides of the market separately, which is costly in terms of both time and money.
-Can community information events speak to both sides of the market simultaneously and help establish agent banking services more effectively?
-This would help extend the reach of existing banking structures and provide financial services in currently underserved communities.
+Are there effective ways to speak to both sides of the market simultaneously and help establish agent banking services in underserved communities?

 The Evaluation